 What is Best Diet for SIBO?

 Diet does not cure SIBO but rather helps manage symptoms and create a hospitable environment for healing.
 There are a variety of diets that reduce fermentable carbohydrates to varying degrees.
-I work with my clients to select a diet and modify it based on severity of symptoms, underlying cause, and presence of other health conditions.
+We work with our clients to select a diet and modify it based on severity of symptoms, underlying cause, and presence of other health conditions.

 It’s important to note that these diets are not forever diets.
 They are tools used to help manage symptoms, identify food sensitivities/intolerances and to help the digestive system heal.
 Once symptoms have improved, we can carefully and systematically reintroduce previously restricted foods.
 The goal is to liberalize the diet as much as possible while limiting symptoms.

 Below are the most widely used SIBO diets in order of carbohydrate restriction.
 We find that when we help our clients improve digestive function, they don’t need to be on such restrictive diets.

 The Fast Tract Diet